fleetdm/fleet/docs/Deploying/Configuration.md

 ##### basic_auth.password

-Password to use for HTTP Basic Auth on the `/metrics` endpoint.
+This is the password to use for HTTP Basic Auth on the `/metrics` endpoint.
 If not set then the Prometheus `/metrics` endpoint is disabled.

 - Default value: `""`